Gangs of Wasseypur is an explosive crime saga that runs for over five hours and looks stunning and sophisticated for an Indian commercial production

-Amusing in the way it shows the technological evolution throughout the decades (including pagers in the ’80s and later cell phones), the movie also deserves credit for its genre-blending music, and we even hear the sounds of babies laughing in the instrumental theme that plays whenever the young and insolent Babu Khan AKA Perpendicular (Aditya Kumar) appears.
-On the other hand, it is hard to defend a scene in which Ramadhir Singh (and obviously the director) says that, “as long as there are fucking movies in this country, people will continue to be fooled.”
-Apparently, Kashyap is not aware of how offensive this sounds, since he is talking about his own audience too, after all, this is popular escapism, not an experimental piece of political commentary.
+Amusing in the way it shows the technological evolution throughout the decades (including pagers in the ’80s and later, cell phones), the movie also deserves credit for its genre-blending music, and we even hear the sounds of babies laughing in the instrumental theme that plays whenever the young and insolent Babu Khan AKA Perpendicular (Aditya Kumar) appears.
+On the other hand, it is hard to defend a scene in which Ramadhir Singh (and obviously the director) says that “as long as there are fucking movies in this country, people will continue to be fooled.”
+Apparently, Kashyap is not aware of how offensive this sounds, since he is talking about his own audience too.
+After all, this is popular escapism, not an experimental piece of political commentary.

-At least, we leave Gangs of Wasseypur with the pleasant feel that we got to know a fantastic gallery of characters and went through heaven and hell with them.
+At least, we leave Gangs of Wasseypur with the pleasant feeling that we got to know a fantastic gallery of characters and went through heaven and hell with them.
 And I am glad to know that I will certainly remember Faizal’s bloodshot eyes full of hate for quite some time.